 iv.
 A normative score is also available, however the ALSPAC codebook recommends this is used with caution, as the original sample used to create the normative scores was small (N = ~100) | |||

-Item-level variable(s): | f8at003 - f8at061 | ||
+Item-level variable(s): | f8at003-f8at061 | ||

-Total score/derived variable(s): | f8at061, f8at062, f8at065 | ||
+Total score/derived variable(s): | f8at061, f8at062, f8at065 Explore these variables in CLOSER Discovery: ALSPAC Focus at 8 Clinic Dataset (opens in a new tab) |

 Descriptives: | Unadjusted score | Motor score | Adjusted score |